What is the Arctic Ice Project?

 This is something we’ve struggled with internally for some time.
 We don’t want to be the excuse not to do the rest of the important work on decarbonization that must happen.
-But reality is on our side with this one.
-Climate modeling shows that we can be very effective, but not nearly effective enough to act alone.
+Unfortunately, reality is on our side with this one.
+Climate models show that we can be very effective, but not nearly effective enough to act alone.
 In the best case we can give the world some extra decades before some of the worst climate impacts in order to do the work of decarbonizing in a way that is economically and politically palatable.
 We see the project we’re working on as a tool in the tool chest, and just like you wouldn’t fix a car with a single wrench we won’t fix the climate by ourselves.

 What is climate modeling?